rafael-kolbe/k8-learning/docs/3_k8-components.md

 `Scheduler` - Distributes work on containers across multiples nodes, it looks for newly created containers and assigns them to nodes.

-`Controler` - The brain behind orchestration, responsible for noticing and responding when nodes, containers or endpoints does down.
+`Controller` - The brain behind orchestration, responsible for noticing and responding when nodes, containers or endpoints does down.
 They make decisions to bring up new containers in such cases.

 `Container Runtime` - The underlying software that is used to run containers.
 Usually Docker.